noahehall/multicloud/opensource/apache/tinkerpop.md

 ////////////////////////////////// CREATE
-// Add an imaginary airport with a code of 'XYZ' and connect it to DFW g.addV('airport').property('code','XYZ').
+// airport with a code of 'XYZ' and connect it to DFW g.addV('airport').property('code','XYZ').
                         property('icao','KXYZ').
                         property('desc','This is not a real airport').next()